-1. Superstars don’t look for a silver bullet to success.
+1. Superstar salespeople don’t look for a silver bullet to success.

 It’s not one single thing that makes a great sales career – it’s a bunch of little things done well, day in and day out.
-Consistent prospecting, building a referral network, gaining business knowledge, knowing your products, developing a list of great questions, self-awareness, practicing the art of conversation, personality styles, time management, setting priorities, presentation skills, sources of motivation, negotiation skills, etc. Stop looking for that one thing to propel you to greatness.
+Consistent prospecting, building a referral network, gaining business knowledge, knowing your products, and developing a list of great questions.
+However, you can also add: self-awareness, practicing the art of conversation, personality styles, and time management.
+Finally, consider developing these skills as well: setting priorities, presentation skills, understanding your sources of motivation, and negotiation skills.
+Of course, there are many more.
+So stop looking for that one thing to propel you to greatness.
 Instead, focus on developing your personal and professional skills to build your career.

 2. Superstars are students of human behavior.